fffranklin/parallel-web-crawler/README.md

 ![Page Traversal](PageTraversal.png)

-In This Example, Your Crawler Would Only Visit Pages A, B, C, and D
+In This Example, the Crawler Would Only Visit Pages A, B, C, and D

 * `timeoutSeconds` - The max amount of time the crawler is allowed to run, in seconds.
 Once this amount of time has been reached, the crawler will finish processing any HTML it has already downloaded, but it is not allowed to download any more HTML or follow any more hyperlinks.